LemiBijafra/MonoGame3D/README.md

 # MonoGame3D
-3D extensions and examples for an awesome MonoGame framework.
+3D extensions and examples for the awesome MonoGame framework.

 ## Introduction ##
 The goal of this project is to provide useful additions for doing 3D work with the MonoGame framework, and providing sample code and tutorials for: